smarc-project/smarc2/behaviours/evolo/prox_ops_actions/README.md

   Start or arm the backend for the current intercept goal.

 STOP
   Stop planning/control output for the current goal.
+The backend must clear or invalidate terminal state for the stopped goal, including intercept_success, target_lost, plan_available, candidate path, and planned twist.
+A future START must not reuse stale state from a previous goal.

 RESET
   Clear backend state for a new run.